vinhee/Assignment-1/README.md

 ## Media : Gameplay

-- World Map : Taken from the game itself\*
+- World Map : Taken from the game itself
-- Arena : Taken from the game itself\*
+- Arena : Taken from the game itself
-- Guild Battle : Taken from the game itself\*
+- Guild Battle : Taken from the game itself
-- Gacha : Taken from the game itself\*
+- Gacha : Taken from the game itself
-- Toppings : Taken from the game itself\*
+- Toppings : Taken from the game itself

-\*: Game is Cookie Run Kingdom
+All images were taken as a screenshot in the game (Cookie Run : Kingdom)

 ## Media : Characters